-Thursday, 21 June 2012
+Thursday 21 June 2012

-All I want about research
+All I want from research

 I always imagined that if a research study was developed and adopted by the NHS that I would be informed.
 I would be particularly interested in a study that looked at longer-term effects of radiotherapy on patients with cancer of the head and neck.
 I discovered that I was wrong.

-I am and always have been an NHS patient.
-I along with others born here was given a unique number.
-As a baby my parents were invited to bring me along for various injections.
-I have given my details on many occasions, changed and corrected them as appropriate.
-In later years my birthdays heralded requests to come in for check ups and then more recently to provide a sample for the bowel screening programme.
+In my later years my birthdays heralded requests to come in for check ups and then more recently to provide a sample for the bowel screening programme.

 I have, I believe, fulfilled most of my role in providing information yet the NHS has a confused view of what it can and can't inform me about.
 It seems able to contact me when it needs something but less able when I might want something.